adamenger/generative-art-machine/README.md

 # generative art machine

 I wanted a way to produce album art for [the music](https://soundcloud.com/the-atomic-music-machine) I make.
-I'm not very visually artistic.
+I'm not very visually artistic so this tool(or toy) is a way to enhance my capabilities as an artist.
 This repo contains code I threw together to produce visually appealing art (to me) that I can use for album art.
 Hope it's useful or fun for someone else :)